 HOW DO MEMBERS CONTRIBUE TO COPE?

 Members must fill out a COPE deduction card to authorize the amount to be deducted from paychecks per pay period.
 The minimum deduction is $1.00 per pay period.
 To sign-up for COPE, visit or call the Baltimore Teachers Union office at 410-358-6600.

 The Legislative Committee is another extremly important committee the BTU has.

 Legislative Committee.
 This Committee informs members about legislation in the Maryland General Assembly and at the National level that impacts education and educators in the city of Baltimore.

-The first day of the 2012 General Assembly of Maryland starts on January 11th.
-Hundreds of other education-related bills will be filed and included in the 2012 legislative agenda.
+The first day of the 2018 General Assembly of Maryland starts on January 10th.
+Hundreds of other education-related bills will be filed and included in the 2018 Legislative Agenda.
 Our efforts to fight on behalf of our students, schools, and profession include:

 Because the Kirwan Commission is expected to recommend increasing education funding, legislators and the Governor will ask from where this new money is to come.
 The BTU will amplify calls for the elimination of the wasteful, and ineffective, BOOST/Voucher program from the state budget as one way to source new revenues for improvements to the education funding formula.